 scorpiox-wsl --clean

-Each invocation generates a unique distro name like scorpiox-a1b2c3.
-You can run multiple agents simultaneously — each in its own isolated WSL2 instance.
-All instances are cleaned up independently when their respective processes exit.
+Each invocation generates a unique distro name like sx-a7f3b2.
+You can run dozens of parallel agents — each gets its own isolated WSL2 distribution, its own mount namespace, and its own cleanup handler.

 |---|---|---|